pradeep-veera89/webApplication/readMe.md

 - This package is imported by other parts of the application but the config package doesnot import any other packages from the application.
 - Add Template Cache to the appConfig.

+### Models
+- Added templateData struct to store all the infromation which are passed to template

 ## Handlers
 -  Package : "net/http"